-

 Bottom line: Is Privacy Bee good?

 Privacy Bee is easy to navigate, and it provides interesting data about your overall privacy.
 However, even if you pay for the service, you still have to check to see if your information is removed.
 You may not know if it was removed until there is a data breach and your information is jeopardized.
-Without knowing if your information was removed, it can be hard to stay safe online.

 Overall, we wouldn’t spend the money on Privacy Bee unless we were in a situation where information needed to be removed faster than we could do it ourselves.
 Privacy Bee still requires some work, so you’re not out of the woods even with the service.
-If you are worried about the information on a specific site, you can request that the information is removed without using Privacy Bee.
+If you're worried about the information on a specific site, you can request that the information is removed without using Privacy Bee.
 It just takes a little bit of work on your part.